How waves become particles

 Environmental gauge fields and phonons drive continuous phase diffusion.

-Next: Lecture 8 — Deriving the Born Rule
+Next: Lecture 8 — Toward Deriving the Born Rule